badboygamingph/express-vercel-deployment/backend/README_SUPABASE_SETUP.txt

    - Click "RUN" to execute the script
    - This will create all three tables (users, accounts, otps) with proper relationships

+5. Redeploy Your Application:
+   - After setting environment variables in Vercel, you need to redeploy your application
+   - Go to your Vercel dashboard
+   - Select your project
+   - Go to "Deployments"
+   - Click "Redeploy" or push a new commit to trigger a new deployment

-5. Test Your Setup:
+6. Test Your Setup:
-   - Run `npm start` in this directory
+   - Run `npm start` in this directory for local testing
    - The application should connect to your Supabase database

 Example .env configuration: